-With alarming statistics indicating that postpartum deaths are a significant part of overall maternal mortality, the CTA aims to implement measures that can prevent these tragedies.
+With alarming statistics indicating that postpartum deaths are a significant part of overall maternal mortality, the Call to Action aims to implement measures that can prevent these tragedies.
 By advocating for better policies and practices, it seeks to reduce the number of mothers who lose their lives or face severe health challenges after childbirth.